-The key concepts described in the present Guide constitute a conceptual map of the CEFR intended to prompt teachers to orient themselves to the complexity of learning particular to languages.
-Ultimately, the philosophy of the CEFR is to promote the competence of learners as well as teachers.
-However, the conventions of teaching practices or formal exams may not correspond neatly to this philosophy.
-The aims of the CEFR are based on approaches to learning that are well established in various domains of scholarship.
-On this basis, the CEFR defines a series of criteria and descriptors that best account for the competence involved in learning a language.
+The key concepts described in the present guide constitute a conceptual map of the CEFR intended to prompt teachers to orient themselves to the complexity of learning particular to languages.
+Ultimately, the philosophy of the CEFR promotes an approach that values competences of learners as well as teachers.
+This idea of valuing competences in turn is grounded on what a learner has already acquired in different areas of knowledge.
+On this basis, the CEFR defines a series of criteria and descriptors that best account for the competences involved in learning a language.

-Adopting an open and non-dogmatic approach, the CEFR offers pathways that favour reflection in defining the specific trajectories of teaching and learning in regards to particular curriculum situations (Chapter 8.2 and 8.3).
-These concerns shape the framework of the CEFR, allowing its alignment directly with assessment, ideas, and practices (Chapter 8.4).
+Adopting an open and non-dogmatic approach, the CEFR offers pathways that favour reflection in defining the specific trajectories of teaching and learning with regard to particular curriculum situations (CEFR, 8.2 and 8.3).
+These concerns are directly aligned with the notion and practices of assessment, which for the CEFR go well beyond schooling.
+(CEFR, 8.4).